 The January 2009 Revisions Protective Action Guide Levels (PAG levels) https://tech-associates.com/product-info/protectiveactionguideschart.pdf

 are critical for public health officials to know when to declare a drinking water emergency and when to evacuate the city!
 This version of PAG provides actual concentration levels for 110 Nuclides of Interest, giving both Derived Response Levels and Committed Effective Dose.

 The previous 1992 EPA document was an excellent manual.
 However, it had One Major Fault: ALL radiation levels were given in REM per year.
 There was no guidance for the layman of airborne or waterborne concentrations in terms of microcuries or Becquerel /Liter for various isotopes.
 This was corrected in the January 2009 document.

 ABOUT TA WATER MONITORING SYSTEMS:

 The UniTect and the NextGen-SSS systems are both easily integrated into the existing infrastructure of water utilities and wastewater treatment plants.
 Alarms and data records are an integral part of both instruments.

-A Tritium Detector is optional for the Model NexGen-SSS and measures the 2009 PAG Tritium levels in response to the new mandatory ground water testing as outlined in the September 27, 2007 NEI 07-07 Ground Water Protection Initiative.
+A Tritium Detector is optional for the Model NexGen-SSS and measures the 2009 PAG Tritium levels in response to the new mandatory groundwater testing as outlined on September 27, 2007, NEI 07-07 Ground Water Protection Initiative.

 +1 (323) 702-3684